 The project will be completed in two phases.

-Construction on this stretch of E. 9th Street includes
+Construction on this stretch of E. 9th Street included:

-- Two raised center medians west of E. 2nd Avenue.
-The two medians will create a dedicated eastbound left turn lane onto Ponseti Way.
+- Two raised center medians west of E. 2nd Avenue to create a dedicated eastbound left turn lane onto Ponseti Way.

 - Southerly halves of two north-south crosswalks.

 - Curb bump outs and select brick paver replacement along the south side of E. 9th Street, east of E. 2nd Avenue, to better define the parallel parking stalls.

 - New driveway just west of the current driveway used by both the Johnson County Historical Society and the Antique Car Museum of Iowa.
 The driveway extends along the east side of Xtream Arena.
 The museum parking lot will connect to this driveway.

 Phase 2: March-August 2020